Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Mock Observables

 \section{Mock Observables}

 This section concerns how the previously described similarities and discrepancies between halo and galaxy properties affects the derived observational results, and thus is an assessment of the quality of hypothetical mock survey statistics.
+As with \cref{sec:pred}, a thorough quantitative analysis supporting these results is shown in \cref{sec:quant-analysis}.